Energy-Efficient Federated Edge Learning with Streaming Data: A Lyapunov Optimization Approach: System Model

 \subsection{Latency Model}

 Let $T^{\text{cmp}}_k(t)$ denote the update computation time at device $k$ in iteration $t$, which is given by

 Recall that $c$ is the required number of CPU cycles for computing the model update.
-Based on \eqref{eq:Tt} and \eqref{eq:Tc}, the overall latency of device $k$ to complete the computation and transmission in the $t$-th iteration is\footnote{In practice, data labeling may require some processing time, which is not taken into account in our framework since we focus on the computation and communication tradeoff.}
+Based on \eqref{eq:Tt} and \eqref{eq:Tc}, the overall latency of device $k$ to complete the computation and transmission in the $t$-th iteration is